sparkfun/Qwiic_Template_Py/README.md

 ```

 #### Class Variables
-To support the dynamic discovery and enumeration of qwiic boards by the [qwiic package](https://github.com/sparkfun/Qwiic_Py), each object implements a set of class variables.
-This allows the qwiic package to inspect these values at runtime without having to instantiate an actual object.
+To support the dynamic discovery and enumeration of Qwiic boards by the [Qwiic package](https://github.com/sparkfun/Qwiic_Py), each object implements a set of class variables.
+This allows the Qwiic package to inspect these values at runtime without having to instantiate an actual object.

 These variables are: